Androgynos: Legal classification

-Gender reassignment surgery
+Sex reassignment surgery

 There is a contemporary debate between modern halachic (Jewish Law) decisors surrounding the appropriate course of action for someone who presents both sexual characteristics.
-Rabbi Moishe Sternbuch (1926–) writes that an individual with ambiguous genitalia should always undergo surgery to become male.
+Rabbi Moishe Sternbuch (born 1926) writes that an individual with ambiguous genitalia should always undergo surgery to become male.
 The one exception to this rule is if the individual has evident female genitalia who also has extra external structures.
+Nonetheless, it is universally agreed within Orthodox Judaism that a person with a clear phenotypical gender may not voluntarily undergo sex reassignment surgery.

 Rabbi Eliezer Waldenberg (1915–2006), author of the book Tzitz Eliezer, contends that generally, gender is solely dependent on external anatomy.
 And thus, even if one has the internal characteristics or chromosomal conformation of one sex yet exhibits the genitalia of the other sex, their sex follows their external anatomy.
 In a case of true androgyny, i.e. where the individual has both male and female genitalia, the person should be turned male.
 According to Rabbi Waldenberg, because men are obligated to perform more commandments than women, becoming male allows the person to perform more mitzvot than they would be able to do if they were female.
 In contrast to Rabbi Moishe Sternbuch, Rabbi Waldenberg also permits an androgynous individual who would be truly female following surgery (determined by medical scans/genetic tests) to undergo surgery to become externally female.